Null5h4rk/CTF_Writeup/ShunyaCTF Aarambha/Gumm Ho Gaya Hu/Gumm Ho Gaya Hu.md

 [Challenge Link!](https://noverse.net/)

-In this challenge author gave us a simple login page with aloo arjun image
+In this challenge, the author gave us a simple login page with Aloo Arjun image

 ![aloo arjun](image.png)

-Step 1 : Inspect the page there is a first part of flag.
+Step 1: Inspect the page there is the first part of the flag.
 ```python
 0CTF{50m371m35_
 ```
 ![flag-1](image-1.png)

-Step 2 : Take a look at script.js
+Step 2: Take a look at script.js
 ```python
 _d1ff1cul7_bu7
 ```
 ![flag-2](image-2.png)

-Step 3 : Third part is hidden in style.css
+Step 3: The third part is hidden in style.css
 ```python

 17_0nly_l00k5